gibsonMatt/gibsonMatt.github.io/resources.md

 ### Shiny Apps

-<a href="https://gibsonmatt.shinyapps.io/mvnselection/">Simulate allele frequnecy divergence using a multivariate normal</a><br>
+<a href="https://gibsonmatt.shinyapps.io/mvnselection/">Simulate allele frequency divergence using a multivariate normal</a><br>